michaelspellacy/michaelspellacy.github.io/_drafts/2017-10-23-providing-equality-in-interface-design.md

 <pre><code>&lt;button class="btn-menu"&gt;&lt;span&gt;&lt;/span&gt;&lt;/button&gt;</code></pre>

-In the past, we might have added text and accessibly hidden it via CSS, but <abbr title="Accessible Rich Internet Applications">ARIA</abbr> also has our back here and is a more modern solution to including disernable text.
+In the past, we might have added text and accessibly hidden it via CSS, but <abbr>ARIA</abbr> (Accessible Rich Internet Applications) also has our back here and is a more modern solution to including discernable text.
 By adding `aria-label="Menu"` to our `button`, we have now created an equal experience.
 Sometimes a little ARIA can go a long way!

 <pre><code>&lt;button aria-label="Menu" class="btn-menu"&gt;&lt;span&gt;&lt;/span&gt;&lt;/button&gt;</code></pre>